lyrasis/cspace-converter/README.md

 bundle exec rake db:nuke
 ```

 Or use 'Nuke' in the ui.
-Warning: this deletes all data including failed jobs.
+Warning: this deletes all data, including failed jobs.

 ### Running tests